molfart/anybotics-deploy-sim/README.md

 CI and structure are maintained to reflect real-world deployment best practices.

-Inside the container, you can run all commands as usual (e.g., Ansible, Molecule, Python).
+Inside the container, you can run all commands as usual (e.g., Ansible, Python).

 ## Requirements